 I ran an 11 minute PR in a time of 2:44:15.
 Here is a little post about it.
 The first part is about my marathon preparation, the second part dives into the race specifics.

 There are a lot of different advanced marathon training programs out there.
 Many of these programs include aerobic runs + 3 to 4 times a week intervals, hill repeats and speed-work, every week.

 I approached my marathon preparation different than this.
-I’m a huge fan of Heart Rate Monitor training with lots of aerobic (low heart rate) miles, in line with Dr. Phil Maffetone’s method.
-I approached this marathon by running mostly at a lower heart rate (138-148) with occasional intervals or speed-work at higher heart rate.
-I choose this specific HR zone by using the 180 formula and by doing a blood lactate test.
+I’m a huge fan of Heart Rate Monitor training with lots of aerobic (low heart rate) miles, inspired by Dr. Phil Maffetone.
+I approached this marathon by training mostly (94% of my total running time) at a lower heart rate (138-148 bpm or sometimes lower).
+Occasionally I added intervals or speed-work at higher heart rate (6% total running time).
+I choose this 138-148 bpm HR zone by using the 180 formula and by doing a blood lactate test.
 For the intervals I’d run 8 x 800’s, mostly on the track, occasionally on hills since Boston is hilly.
-For the speed-work I simulated running on tired legs, by running a 20 miler and increasing the pace to marathon pace or faster the last 5 miles.
+A few times times I added some speed-work to simulated running on tired legs, by running a 20 miler and increasing the pace to marathon pace or faster the last 5 miles.

 Here is a breakdown of my weekly miles:

 Jan 5 – 11

 6h 38 min